yegor256/blog/_drafts/cohesion.md

 There are two attributes and two methods.
 The method `addTitle()` works with the attribute `titles`, while the method `addPrice()` works only with the attribute `prices`.
-The cohesion is _low_ in this class, because attributes `titles` and `prices` are not related to each other anyhow.
+The cohesion is _low_ in this class, because attributes `titles` and `prices` are not related to each other in any way.
 We can easily break this class into two pieces without losing anything:

 {% highlight java %}